Main Publications

 Recent Working Papers

-Electoral Incentives and Efforts to Obtain EU Grants (with Linda Veiga and Francisco Veiga)
+Electoral Incentives and Efforts to Obtain EU Grants (with Linda Veiga and Francisco Veiga).
+Submitted.

-Abstract: Political accountability models predict that electoral concerns induce politicians to put effort into making policies that benefit citizens.
-We apply a difference-in-differences approach to investigate how term limits affect Portuguese majors' incentives to apply for EU grants.
-We focus on EU grants because getting them requires substantial effort.
-Moreover, by obtaining EU grants, mayors can do more for their citizens without raising taxes.
+Abstract: Political agency models predict that electoral concerns induce politicians to put effort into making policies that benefit citizens.
+We exploit the introduction of mayoral term limits in Portugal to investigate how electoral incentives affect mayors' efforts to obtain EU grants.
+We focus on EU grants because getting them requires effort.
+Moreover, by obtaining EU grants, mayors can do more for their citizens.
 We focus on Portugal because it provides a quasi-natural experimental setting to determine the causal effect of electoral incentives on effort.
-We find that term-limited mayors receive up to 50% less EU money than mayors eligible for reelection.
+We find that term-limited mayors receive about 30\% less EU money than mayors eligible for reelection.

 Why Politicians May Seek to Reduce Bureaucracy Quality (with Dana Sisak)